ease-crc/soma/scripts/README.md

 **Merging of ontology files**

 Run uglify.sh to merge all EASE owl files into a single one.
-The generated file is called EASE-UGLY.owl, and will appear in the owl subfolder of this package.
+The generated file is called EASE-UGLY.owl, and will appear in the owl subfolder of this ROS package.

+Dependencies:

+* bash
+* ROS
+* rosprolog